 A.9.
 Explanation of Any Payment or Gift to Respondents

-Our study plan does not include tokens of appreciation to respondents at the baseline interview, but does include a token of thanks in the amount of $20 for completing the follow-up survey.
+Our study plan includes tokens of appreciation to respondents in the amount of $20 at the baseline interview and again upon completing the follow-up survey.

+At baseline, IDA applicants are asked to complete a 30-minute self-administered baseline questionnaire as part of the program’s intake procedures.
+The offer of a $20 token of appreciation provided at this time will encourage individuals to enroll in the study and will engender good will among the study enrollees, important to their continued study cooperation as members of either the treatment or control group.

-At baseline, IDA applicants will have self-selected and be motivated to respond to the baseline interview as part of the program’s intake procedures.
-They will have the opportunity to answer at baseline by self-administration at a site-based computer (or, if necessary, by personal interview with an AFI administrator).
-At follow-up, however, study participants may be less interested in responding to a telephone survey.
-The survey collects a significant amount of detailed financial information.
-At baseline, respondents expect to provide this sort of information as part of entering the AFI program; however, one year later, they may view doing so as burdensome.
+At follow-up, however, study participants are again asked to complete a 30-minute survey, administered to them by telephone.
+The survey again collects a significant amount of detailed financial information.
+Individuals may view the need to provide such information as burdensome.
 This may be especially true of control subjects who are not vested in the program.
-Thus, to prevent differential nonresponse between treatment and control groups, ACF recommends offering respondents $20 as a token of appreciation in order to improve cooperation at follow-up.
+Thus, to prevent differential nonresponse between treatment and control groups, ACF recommends offering respondents another $20 as a token of appreciation in order to improve cooperation at follow-up.
 Estimates of program impacts may be biased if the respondents in each group are not comparable due to differential group nonresponse.

 Current Supporting Statement B Language